 Senior Journalism Major Meets Chinese Media, Government Leaders on International Reporting Trip

-School of Journalism and Mass Communication (JMC) senior Christiana Ford was selected as one of five students nationwide to participate in the National Association of Black Journalists’ (NABJ) all-expenses paid reporting trip to China during November 2018.
+Kent State University School of Journalism and Mass Communication senior Christiana Ford was one of five students nationwide selected to participate in the National Association of Black Journalists’ (NABJ) all-expenses paid reporting trip to China in November 2018.

-Ford, who aspires to report on politics after graduation, has sought out opportunities to travel abroad and report in foreign countries since beginning her undergraduate studies at Kent State University.
+Ms. Ford, who aspires to report on politics after graduation, has sought out opportunities to travel abroad and report in foreign countries since beginning her undergraduate studies at Kent State.
 She came across an invitation from NABJ to apply for the 2018 Les Payne Reporting Trip to China scholarship.
-“I knew it was my shot,” said Ford.
+“I knew it was my shot,” Ms. Ford said.

-Ford shared some insight about her experience and how the College of Communication and Information (CCI) helped her accomplish her goals.
+In a brief question-and-answer session, Ms. Ford shared some insight about her experience and how the College of Communication and Information helped her to accomplish her goals.

 A: China has a restrictive authoritarian government.
 They don’t just let anyone in, especially journalists.
 Knowing that, it was such a privilege to be awarded a glimpse into a country where even national and world-renowned journalists have trouble accessing.